techopsteam4/rescue-jenkinsfile/README.md

 # rescue-jenkinsfile
-There are two ways: UI and CLI the first one we will use UI.
+There are two ways: UI and CLI

-Step 1: Create another Jenkins server and config the Jenkins on it.
-Step 2: Log into the Jenkins server created
+Using the UI method
+Step 1: Spin up a new instance
-Step 3: Install in plugins : specifically job import plugins and thinbackup plugins.
+Step 2: Install Jenkins and Java on it and complete Jenkins UI configuration, install all suggested plugins and the job import plugin and thinBackup plugin
-> Open your Jenkins, click on manage jenkins ==> click on manage plugins ==> go to availables ==> search for job import plugins and thinbackup plugins ==> click on them and select install without restart.
+Open your Jenkins UI, click on manage jenkins ==> click on manage plugins ==> go to available ==> search for job import plugin and thinbackup plugin ==> click on them and select install without restart.
-Step 4:Go back to dashboard and locate the job import plugins on the left side under blue ocean.
+Step 3: Configuration: Go back to dashboard and locate the job import plugins on the left side under blue ocean
-Step 5:Configuration
 a.
 Go to manage jenkins==>config system==>scroll down to locate job import plugins==>add the old jenkins server name==>go and copy the old URL and paste it into the URL location.
 b.
-Configurate the credentials using the old jenkins credentials.
+Configure credentials using the old jenkins credentials ==>select the newly configured credentials==> apply==> save
-Step 6: Apply and save.
-Step 7: Go back to dashboard
-Step 8: Click on job import plugins==>click on search into folder==>click on qeuery Step 9: The previous jobs and you select the jobs you need.
+Step4: Import Jobs from old Jenkins server to new server Click on job import plugins==>click on search into folder==>click on query==> check Install required plugin then check jobs to import ==> click on import

-Step 10: Check install plugins required and also click import Step 11: wait for the jobs to come in and they will on the dashboard.
-NOTES: FURTHER CONFIGURATION ARE NEEDED IF NY CHANGES ARE TO BE MADE ON THE PREVIOUS JOBS.
+NOTE: FURTHER CONFIGURATION WILL BE NEEDED IF ANY CHANGES ARE TO BE MADE ON THE PREVIOUS JOBS.